Preparing students for future success

 Hometown: DeKalb, Illinois

-How has/will this funding support make a difference in your education and/or professional goals?
+I will be assisting Clean Wisconsin's attorneys and staff with legal research and litigation, especially with clean water issues and energy issues.
 This internship will further my career goals by allowing me to explore multiple topics in environmental law in depth, develop research and litigation skills, and work with attorneys who are doing incredible work protecting Wisconsin's resources.
-I will also get to see how the organization advocates for strong environmental policies in the Wisconsin legislature and have the chance to work alongside environmental scientists conducting sound research to back the organization's litigation!
+I will also get to see how the organization advocates for strong environmental policies in the Wisconsin legislature and have the chance to work alongside environmental scientists conducting sound research to back the organization's litigation.
+My interest in environmental law comes from my commitment to social justice, love of Iowa's prairies, and passion for working with disadvantaged communities who are disproportionately impacted by environmental harm.
+I am also interested in pursuing a career in environmental law to hold corporations and government entities accountable for their environmental impact.

 Gabi Martin, Class of 2026